-Growth has been impacted generally for businesses and practices because of political and societal changes, which include but are not limited to: increased regulation, increased public scrutiny, Brexit, the US elections, and technological challenges.
+Growth has been impacted generally for businesses and practices because of political and societal changes, which include increased regulation, increased public scrutiny, Brexit, the US elections, and technological challenges.

 The trend of organisations making strategic acquisitions to strengthen capabilities (such as employing more technologically knowledgeable professionals) and streamlining their management teams still continues.